What is IoT and how does it work?

 Of the trillions of gigabits of data we generate each year, Industrial IoT (IIoT) data is the largest (and fastest growing) producer of data.
 Much of it comes from the almost one billion surveillance cameras around the world.
 Huge amounts are also generated by connected cars and manufacturing and transportation applications.
 Today, IIoT data is generated, gathered, and leveraged across virtually every industry, from supply chain management to healthcare.

 One of the areas in which IIoT technology is growing the fastest is within manufacturing and supply chains.
 In a smart factory, sensors can detect and even predict mechanical issues to keep things running smoothy.
-They can also collect and analyze operational data to find workflows and processes that are the fastest and most efficient – which can then be automated via a central system.
+They can also collect and analyse operational data to find workflows and processes that are the fastest and most efficient – which can then be automated via a central system.
 In supply chains, IoT solutions help to streamline operation from end to end.
 Raw goods and supplies can be tracked for safety and provenance.
 Cargo, shipping, and last-mile logistics can be monitored in real time.
 And customers can have live updates about the state of their orders or the origin of their products.

 The future of IoT

 What we can look for in the future, is a more seamless integration between technology and human experience.
-While the metaverse may still be a few years away, 3D audio, advanced virtual reality, haptic sensations, and AI-powered real-time personalization will mean that our interaction with the devices around us, will allow for increasingly “real” sensory experiences.
+While the metaverse may still be a few years away, 3D audio, advanced virtual reality, haptic sensations, and AI-powered real-time personalisation will mean that our interaction with the devices around us, will allow for increasingly “real” sensory experiences.
 Furthermore, with the rise of 5G and globally ubiquitous fast connectivity, humans will have a quantum-like ability to share these experiences across any distance.
 The implications of this are vast and have the potential to change how we approach some of our most fundamental activities and institutions such as workplaces, surgical and medical care, real estate, shopping, travel, and human relations in general.

 SAP Insights Newsletter